ha0ye/notes/CONTROLS unit questions.md

 ### Lesson 1

+An interactive review of a retracted paper testing the effect of serine protease inhibitor neuroserpin on hippocampal neuron length introduces some **ways to carefully assess for issues with experimental controls** what are these ways?

 activity
 * what counts as successful completion of the neuroserpin activity?
   - what scaffolding can help guide us there?